|

 Five

-Little showman evidently afraid death hangs over his head. (to Captain Black regarding
+Little showman evidently afraid death hangs over his head.
+(To

 FILM NOTES: